nhido1903/tigerhack.github.io/README.md

 ⚔️Recruiters switch companies a lot, so a portion of the emails you archive might not always be accessible: Students need to report the result of their cold email after 4 weeks of getting access to each recruiter's email.

+**How do we help women?**

+🔑The website is built by the president and copresident of women in computer science to support women.

+🔑The website only allows verified users who are members of organizations that focus on women or individuals who apply with their school or company email.

+🔑Verification of information and gender is required for individuals who apply.

+🔑Every month, organizations and individuals who send emails need to share the results to update the system and increase their chances of getting to the interview stage.

+🔑The website allows any organization or individual to contribute new email and recruiter's information to the database.

+🔑This helps grow the resource and support more women.

 💻 **Features**